Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 1982 - The Breakers Condominiums, 1 South County Road, Palm Beach FL.
 Designed with associate architects John Lee and Thomas Czarnoski.

-1984 - The Gooch-Dillard Residence Halls, 527 Floyd Drive, Charlottesville VA.
-Located at the University of Virginia at Charlottesville.
-Renovated in 2016 and 2017.
+1984 - The University of Virginia Gooch-Dillard Residence Halls, 527 Floyd Drive, Charlottesville VA.
+Renovated in 2017.

-1986 - The Coffrin Hall Dormitory, 202 Freeman Way, Middlebury VT.
-Located at Middlebury College.
-Designed with associate architects John Lee and Daniel Hoffman.
+1986 - The Middlebury College Coffrin Hall Dormitory, 202 Freeman Way, Middlebury VT.
+Designed with John Lee and Daniel Hoffman.

 USModernist

-1989 - Dormitory at Deefield Academy, Deerfield VA.
+1989 - The Deerfield Academy Dorm, Deerfield VA.

 1989 - The Ved and Linn Cary Mehta House, 824 Pendleton Point Road, Islesboro ME.

-1990 - The David Rockefeller House, Livingston NY.
+1990 - The David Rockefeller House, US-9, Livingston NY.
+Norman-style farmstead.
 Designed with associates Zehra Kuz and Amelie Rennolds.

 Sources include: Architectural Record; The Edward Larrabee Barnes Collection at Harvard Library; Bergen County Clerk's Office.